tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 ## Disagreement between metrics

-It should not be surprising that each metric's results differ over time, but it may seem odd that the best model results differ between metrics.
+While it may not be surprising that each metric's results vary over time, it may seem odd that _when_ the model does best also differs between metrics.

 The issue is that the ROC measures class separation, and the Brier score focuses more on accurate and well-calibrated predictions.
 These are not the same thing.
 As we'll see shortly, it can be easy to separate data between qualitative prediction (event or no event) even when the corresponding probability predictions are very inaccurate.